 My son loves Halloween at Disneyland (tied with Christmas and Easter he says!) for so many reasons, but what he seems to love the most is the wonderful holiday decor and the slight changes to a few rides.
 Read on to find out what not to miss while celebrating Halloween at Disneyland.

-The yearly celebrations of Halloween at Disneyland typically start at the beginning of September which allows visitors plenty of time to visit before the Mickey Halloween Party crowds descend.
-In 2018, celebrations begin just after Labor Day on September 7, 2018 ending Oct 31, 2018.
+The yearly celebrations of Halloween at Disneyland typically start at the beginning of September which allows visitors plenty of time to visit before the Halloween Party crowds descend.
+In 2019, celebrations begin just after Labor Day on September 6, 2019 ending Oct 31, 2019.